microsoft/yardl/docs/matlab/language.md

       - float
 ```

-The `null` type in the example above means that no value (`yardl.None` in Matlab) is
+The `null` type in the example above means that no value (`yardl.None` in MATLAB) is
 also a possibility.

 ### Generated Union Types

-For the Matlab codegen, we represent unions as a [tagged
+For the MATLAB codegen, we represent unions as a [tagged
 union](https://en.wikipedia.org/wiki/Tagged_union) and we generate a class for
 each union in a model.
 In the example above, the union `[int, float]` would have
 a class named `Int32OrFloat32`.
 Each union case then has a corresponding static